pieroproietti/penguins-eggs/README.md

 You can read more in wardrobe on [penguin's eggs blog](https://penguins-eggs.net/2022/04/12/wardrobe-colibri-duck-eagle-and-owl/).
 The result of mine customizations are under [ISOs/Debian/bullseys](https://sourceforge.net/projects/penguins-eggs/files/iso/debian/bullseye/) on my sourgeforce page.

 ### krill
-eggs include a CLI installer named krill, this ley you to produce and install servers configurations. krill use a nice TUI interface using the same, configuration created by eggs for [calamares](calamares.io).
-This lead to have "about the same" experience installing, from old distros to new one and for GUI and CLI.
+eggs include a CLI installer named krill, this let you to produce and install servers configurations. krill use a nice TUI interface using the same, configuration created by eggs for [calamares](calamares.io).
+This lead to have "about the same" experience installing, from old distros to new ones and for GUI and CLI.
 To force using krill in place of calamares in a GUI system just: **sudo eggs install --cli**

 ### addons and themes
 Addons are used mostly to let third parties to develop extensions.
 Note that currently we have an extension for the theme that includes both branding calamares, link and installer icon.
 In addition, also as an addon has been developed choose between GUI or CLI installation, adapt the video resolution, link to remote support, etc.